rdkcentral/rdkb-halif-mta/docs/pages/MTAhalSpec.md

 ## Blocking calls

 The APIs are expected to work synchronously and should complete within a time period commensurate with the complexity of the operation and in accordance with any relevant MTA specification.
-The APIs should probably just send a message to a driver event handler task.
 Any calls that can fail due to the lack of a response from connected device should have a timeout period in accordance with any API documentation.
+The upper layers will call this API from a single thread context, this API should not suspend.

+[TODO]: # (As we state that they should complete within a time period, we need to state what that time target is, and pull it from the spec if required.
+Define the timeout requirement.)

 ## Internal Error Handling